Radiologic Sciences Internship

 Internship Admission Requirements

 To be eligible to apply for the internship, NDSU students must have satisfactorily completed at least the first two years of prerequisite courses on campus, achieved a minimum GPA of 2.50, though some programs require a minimum 3.0 GPA, and complied with criminal background and student conduct requirements.
 Transfer students must have completed at least 20 resident credits at NDSU prior to the start of the internship.
 Student selection is made by the affiliated hospital's Admissions Committee on the basis of academic performance, courses completed, related experience, references, and personal interview.
-ACT scores may also be considered.
-Application deadline is December 31, however, there is some variation among clinical programs.
+ACT scores and high school grades may also be considered.
+Application deadlines typically occur end of fall semester; however, there is some variation among clinical programs.
 Interviews and intern selection will occur in the spring.
 For all programs, a non-refundable acceptance fee is required to hold your internship place.
 This amount is applied to program fees.

 Additional information to assist you with internship application is available from the Department of Allied Sciences.
 It is recommended that you begin work with this major adviser at least one year prior to internship application.